 Whenever I go to a restaurant and they have Calamari on the menu, I am the first one to order it up for an appetizer.
-In the last few years I have started to catch my own squid in Puget Sound, and have gathered up a nice stockpile in the freezer.
-This year we had great success squidding on Puget Sound and I decided it was time to make good use of our catch and make good use of it in the kitchen.
-One recipe that is always a crowd pleaser is Asian-style Salt and Pepper Calimari.
+In the last few years I have started to catch my own squid in Puget Sound, and have a nice stockpile in the freezer.
+This year we had great squidding on Puget Sound and I decided it was time to make good use of the catch with some homemade Salt and Pepper Calimari.
 I scoured the web for recipes and used a ideas from a few of them.
 My main goals were to make a great dish, as simple as possible, with as few ingredients and steps as possible.
 Hope you try it and enjoy!

 Salt and Pepper Calimari Ingredients

 My goal was to buy a few fresh ingredients to compliment the Salt and Pepper Calamari, and at the same time use as many items already in my kitchen.
 I want to give credit to those of you that make this super-authentic.
 However, I wanted to both honor the traditional recipes and yet keep it as simple as possible.

 - 1 Pound of Opalescent Squid we caught in Puget Sound near Seattle this winter, cleaned and portioned and marinated in 2 tablespoons of cooking rice wine, a dash of salt and a dash of white pepper